Widow in Ontario with $1.5M: Cottage Capital Gains and Alter Ego Trust Decision in 2026

 | Trust setup + 15 years maintenance | $0 | $23,000–$47,000 |

-The alter ego trust costs Helen's estate approximately $31,810–$55,810 more than simply paying the probate fee and letting the capital gain flow through her individual terminal return at the tiered rate.
-The trust loses on three fronts simultaneously: higher capital gains inclusion, ongoing administrative costs, and 21-year rule exposure.
+The alter ego trust costs Helen's estate approximately $9,500–$33,500 more than simply paying the probate fee and letting the capital gain flow through her individual terminal return.
+The trust loses on two fronts: ongoing administrative costs that exceed the probate saving, and 21-year rule exposure on the cottage gain while Helen is still alive.
+The inclusion-rate penalty that used to make the trust math even worse no longer applies — but the cost-versus-saving arithmetic still does not work.

 When an Alter Ego Trust Does Make Sense for Ontario Cottages

-- The estate is large enough that probate savings dominate: on a $5M estate with multiple properties, the $73,500 Ontario probate fee is substantial enough to justify trust costs even with the inclusion-rate penalty
+- The estate is large enough that probate savings dominate: on a $5M estate with multiple properties, the $73,500 Ontario probate fee comfortably exceeds the trust's setup and 15-year maintenance costs

 - Privacy matters: wills become public documents when probated in Ontario; trust assets stay private.
 For some families, this is the decisive factor regardless of cost